ardnew/ino/README.md

   sketch path), all flags and trailing arguments are passed to arduino-cli verbatim.
 In other words, "ino cli" is an alias for "arduino-cli".

+         ──────── TARGET-SPECIFIC FLAGS PASSED TO ARDUINO-CLI ─────────

+  The FQBN files described above under "FULLY-QUALIFIED BOARD NAME (FQBN)" also allow you to store target-specific settings that are used automatically when calling arduino-cli for that FQBN.
+The files are JSON-formatted with a single dictionary keyed by arduino-cli commands.
+The value for each of these keys is a list of command-line flags and arguments to append when calling that command for that FQBN.
+An additional "global" key is supported whose list of flags and arguments are appended for all arduin-cli commands.

+  If the FQBN file is empty, no target-specific flags or arguments are automatically added for any arduino-cli command.

+  An example FQBN file may look like the following:

+    % cat .fqbn/adafruit\:avr\:metro
+    {
+        "global": [ "--format text", "--log-format json" ], "compile": [ "--build-property 'build.extra_flags=-DFOO'" ]
+    }

+  In this case, the flags "--format text" and "--log-format json" will be added to all invocation of arduino-cli for the target FQBN "adafruit:avr:metro".

+  If the arduino-cli "compile" command is called (the default command), then the flag "--build-property 'build.extra_flags=-DFOO'" will always be added (in addition to the global flags above) for the target FQBN "adafruit:avr:metro".

 ╞══╡ FLAGS ╞═══════════════════════════════════════════════════════════════════╡

-  -b FQBN           Use FQBN specified at command-line -B [PATTERN]      List all FQBNs matching PATTERN
+  -A [PATTERN]      Add all FQBNs matching PATTERN to project -b FQBN           Use FQBN specified at command-line -B [PATTERN]      List all FQBNs matching PATTERN
   -c                Clean build directory